rh-mobb/documentation/content/docs/aro/gpu/_index.md

    ```bash
    CHANNEL=$(oc get packagemanifest gpu-operator-certified -n openshift-marketplace -o jsonpath='{.status.defaultChannel}')
    ```
-> **_NOTE:_** Be aware that if your cluster was created without providing the pull secret, the cluster will not include samples or operators from Red Hat or from certified partners, which  could cause the below error:
+> **_NOTE:_** Be aware that if your cluster was created without providing the pull secret, the cluster will not include samples or operators from Red Hat or from certified partners, which  will cause an error message saying:
-> Error from server (NotFound): packagemanifests.packages.operators.coreos.com "gpu-operator-certified" not found
-> To add your Red Hat pull secret on an Azure Red Hat OpenShift cluster, [follow this guidance](https://learn.microsoft.com/en-us/azure/openshift/howto-add-update-pull-secret).
+> *Error from server (NotFound): packagemanifests.packages.operators.coreos.com "gpu-operator-certified" not found.* To add your Red Hat pull secret on an Azure Red Hat OpenShift cluster, [follow this guidance](https://learn.microsoft.com/en-us/azure/openshift/howto-add-update-pull-secret).

 1. Get latest nvidia package